-Change in t air value

-Assumptions Base assumption Change in assumption Decrease in assumption Rm Increase in assumption Rm

-Capitalisation rate 8.75%-9.5% 1% 39 (35)
+Assumptions Capitalisation rate Change in f air value Assumptions Base assumption Change in assumption Decrease in assumption Increase in assumption Rm Rm Capitalisation rate 8.75%-11.5% 1% 131 ( 105) Discount rate 13.5% - 16% 1% 21 ( 20)

-Discount rate · n/a n/a n/a n/a

-Capitalisation and discount rates (2011: 9% and 16% respectively) are determined based on a number of factors, including but not limited to the following: the current risk free rate, the risk associated with the income stream flowing from the property, the real estate cycle, current economic conditions at both the micro- and macro-economic level and the yield that an investor would require in order to make the property an attractive investment.
-For valuation purposes, vacancy percentages, existing lease agreements and subsequent expected rentals are used to determine the fair value of each building.
+Capitalisation and discount rates (2012: capitalisation rate of 8.75% - 9.5% and discount rate not applicable) are determined based on a number of factors, including but not limited to the following: the current risk free rate, the risk associated with the income stream flowing from the property, the real estate cycle, current economic conditions at both the micro- and macro-economic level and the yield that an investor would require in order to make the property an attractive investment.
+For valuation purposes, existing lease agreements and subsequent expected rentals are used to determine the fair value of each building.